YanzhouWang/530_707_Independent_Project/README.md

 Note that in order for the plugin to behave correctly, the entire kinematic chain should be set up as a planning group.
 For example, in case of a UR5 robot with a needle attached, the UR5+needle should be bundled together as one planning group.
 The reason being that the trajectory returned does not have any information about the planning group; if the UR5 and needle are two planning groups, there is no way to tell (at least from a publisher/subscriber perspective) which planning group this returned trajectory is for.
 A correct example is set up in the companion package ur5_needle_moveit_config.

+## needle_planner_manager
+A custom planner manager and a planner prototpye for needle steering using RRT.
+The planner manager exposes the parameters that are relavent to nonhonolomic planning for needle steering using RRT.
+The parameters can be changed in ur5_needle_moveit_config/config/needle_planning.yaml.

 ## needle_description
 Contains the URDF of a needle model.
 Adjustable parameters include: needle length, needle diamter, approximated maximum curvature, and number of needle segments in the mesh.